Substance Abuse & Addiction Treatment

 Substance abuse: The harmful use of addictive substances including alcohol, illicit drugs like heroin, cocaine, and hallucinogens, and prescription drugs such as painkillers.

 The Right Step offers individualized treatment for people struggling with drug and alcohol abuse and co-occurring mental health disorders.
 Our medical and behavioral experts assess the needs of each client and create a treatment plan that addresses their physical, mental and spiritual health.
 Using a structured approach based on 12-step recovery principles and evidence-based medical models, our multidisciplinary treatment team provides you the expert care and relapse-prevention tools needed for long-term recovery.
-From inpatient detox and rehab – to intensive outpatient programs and aftercare– we offer specialized addiction treatment to help you change destructive behaviors.
-And with unique programming for teens, adults, LGBTQI individuals and women struggling with co-occurring sex addiction and intimacy disorders, we have treatment options to meet the specific challenges of many populations.
+From inpatient detox and rehab to intensive outpatient programs and aftercare, we offer specialized addiction treatment to help you change destructive behaviors.
 You’ll recover alongside peers sharing similar struggles and engage in a wide range of treatment approaches such as cognitive behavioral therapy, individual and group therapy, meditation, music and art therapy, psychodrama, and Positive Recovery®, an empowering, strength-based approach to recovery, developed by our chief medical officer.

 How Chemical Dependency Develops